 How to Evict a Roommate Not on the Lease

-While the law varies from state-to-state, it could be as easy as calling law enforcement.
-In many states, you’ll to go through the courts before the unwanted roommate can be removed from the house.
+While the law varies in each state, evicting a roommate not on the lease might be as easy as calling law enforcement.
+In many states, you’ll have to go through the courts before the unwanted roommate can be removed from the house.

 6 Steps to Evict a Roommate Not on the Lease